metashell/metashell/README.md

 * When you run a metaprogram *and* you have turned precompiled header usage off, the environment is re-evaluated.
 If you have enabled precompiled header usage, the environment is not re-evaluated.
+* You can ask Metashell to re-evaluate the environment by running the `#msh environment reload` command.

 Metashell uses precompiled headers to make the shell faster.
 When you use metaprograms you might (eg. by using Boost.MPL) need to include large header